yash-sharma1/docs-site/docs/atomic-swap.md

 ## Introduction
 As explained in [BEP3](https://github.com/binance-chain/BEPs/blob/master/BEP3.md), Hash Timer Locked Contract(HTLC) has been used for Atomic Swap and cross payment channels between different blockchains.
 BEP3 defines native transactions to support HTLC on Binance Chain and also proposes the standard infrastructure and procedure to use HTLC for inter-chain atomic swap to easily create and use pegged token.
 During the swap process, the related fund will be locked to a purely-code-controlled escrow account.
 A purely-code-controlled escrow account is a kind of account which is derived from a hard-coded string in binance chain protocol.
-This kind of account has no its own private key and it's only controled by code in protocol.
-The code for calculating escrow account is the same as how it's done in [cosmos-sdk](https://github.com/cosmos/cosmos-sdk/blob/82a2c5d6d86ffd761f0162b93f0aaa57b7f66fe7/x/supply/internal/types/account.go#L40):
+This kind of account doesn't have its own private key and it's only controlled by code of the protocol.
+The code for calculating escrow account is the same that is used in [cosmos-sdk](https://github.com/cosmos/cosmos-sdk/blob/82a2c5d6d86ffd761f0162b93f0aaa57b7f66fe7/x/supply/internal/types/account.go#L40):
 ```
 AtomicSwapCoinsAccAddr = sdk.AccAddress(crypto.AddressHash([]byte("BinanceChainAtomicSwapCoins")))
 ```
 The account for mainnet is: **bnb1wxeplyw7x8aahy93w96yhwm7xcq3ke4f8ge93u** and the account for testnet is: **tbnb1wxeplyw7x8aahy93w96yhwm7xcq3ke4ffasp3d**.
-Once the swap is claimed or refunded, the fund will be transfered from the purely-code-controlled escrow account to client accounts.
+Once the swap is claimed or refunded, the fund will be transferred from the purely-code-controlled escrow account to client accounts.

 ## Commands